 Who’s Who

-Davis is one of the founders of the North American Car & Truck of The Year Awards, serving on its executive board from 1994 to 2008.
-He is also one of the organizers and an original member of the Washington Automotive Press Association.
-Davis is a former president of the International Motor Press Association, the oldest and most prestigious organization of automotive journalists in North America.
+Davis is one of the founders of the North American Car & Truck of The Year Awards, the only independent journalistic automotive award in North America.
+He served on its executive board from 1994 to 2010.
+He is also one of the organizers and an original member of the Washington Automotive Press Association, the oldest and most prestigious organization of automotive journalists in North America.

 Brian RobinsonReporter, Two Wheelin'